16 Sep 2021 | Partners in Care

 Please check this page for regular updates on this important programme of work.

-The draft consumer/whānau code is in development and you’ll soon be able to have your say and provide feedback.
+The draft consumer/whānau code is in development and you can have your say and provide feedback.
 Watch this space in the coming weeks to find out more about how to sign up online to join the consumer health forums.